abivia/hydration/README.md

 a configure() method, either of their own making or by also adopting the Configurable trait.

+configureClassMap() takes the name and value of a property as arguments and returns an object that has the key and className properties.
+In the simplest case, className is the name of a class that will be instantiated and configured.
+However, className may also be a closure, which allows the creation of data-specific objects when processing an array of values.

+Arrays of Mixed Classes
+---
+When an array contains elements that correspond to more than one class, the object returned by configureClassMap() can have a className that is a closure.
+In this case the closure will be called with the contents of each element in the array.
+The closure can then use the data to determine the appropriate class.
+An instance of the class is then created and

 Making Arrays of Objects Associative
 ---
 The configureClassMap() method can also name a property of the contained class that will be used as the key in the construction of an associative array.
 See the example below for details.

 Examples
 ========